WilfriedMercier/pixSED/source/poisson.rst

 Practical implementation
 ------------------------

-If Poisson noise is missing from the input variance map, this code will assume that the variance corresponds to :math:`\tilde \sigma^2`.
+If Poisson noise is missing from the input variance map, this code will assume that the variance map provided by the user corresponds to :math:`\tilde \sigma^2`.
 To add Poisson noise, the first step is to provide the name of a file that contains :math:`\tilde S`, that is the data convolved by the square of the PSF, when creating the :py:class:`~.Filter` objects:

 .. code:: python